GhostWriters/DockSTARTer/docs/apps/ouroboros.md

 ## Description

-Automatically update your running Docker containers to the latest available image.
+[Ouroboros](https://github.com/pyouroboros/ouroboros) will automatically update your running Docker containers to the latest available image.

-The de-facto standard for docker update automation